SSENSE/eslint-config-ui-core/README.md

 npm install --save-dev eslint eslint-config-ui-core
 ```

-Because of the https://github.com/eslint/eslint/issues/3458[current inability for sharable configs] to supply their dependencies you will also need to:
+Because of this issue: https://github.com/eslint/eslint/issues/3458 (current inability for sharable configs) to supply their dependencies you will also need to:

 ```shell
 npm install --save-dev \